Dawson City Travel Guide

 Dãnojà Zho Cultural Centre

 Dãnojà Zho Cultural Centre (a long time ago house) is located opposite the Visitor Centre on Front Street.
 The centre is dedicated to the Tr’ondëk Hwëch’in First Nation.
-Rotating exhibitions, videos and photographs tell the story and history about the people.
+Rotating exhibitions, videos and photographs tell the story and history of the people.

 When I was in Dawson, we were invited to the Dãnojà Zho Cultural Centre for freshly baked sourdough bread and bannock.

 Klondike Institute of Art and Culture